Pharap/LoveShack/README.md

 ## Setting The LÖVE Path

+The cannonical way to let LoveShack find LÖVE is now to put the two together in the same directory and watch the magic happen.

+For historical reasons, there's also an option to edit the `.exe.config` file, so the directions are provided here for completeness...

-At the moment the cannonical way to set the `love.exe` path is to manually edit the `LoveShack.exe.config` file with a text editor.
+One way to set the `love.exe` path is to manually edit the `LoveShack.exe.config` file with a text editor.
 By default it will look something like this:
 ```xml
 <?xml version="1.0" encoding="utf-8" ?>
 <configuration>